adithya-s-k/Storyblocks/README.md

 ## Contributing

-We welcome contributions from the community to help improve Story Block.
+We welcome contributions from the community to help improve Story Blocks.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch and make your changes.